About The Area

 The Schenectady area is one of New York’s best kept secrets.
 Its early Dutch heritage is preserved in the historic Stockade district on the banks of the Mohawk River.
 In 1825, the opening of the Erie Canal changed the character of Schenectady from that of a riverfront town that served as the gateway to the west, to a leader in the Industrial Revolution.
 Thomas Edison established his Edison Machine Works, later to become the General Electric Company, here in 1886.

-Undergoing revitalization, Schenectady boasts of abundant recreational and cultural venues with beautiful Central Park and its nationally recognized Rose Garden; and the restored vaudevillian theater, Proctors, which recently underwent a multi-million dollar expansion and renovation to accommodate Broadway’s biggest shows.
+Undergoing revitalization, Schenectady boasts abundant recreational and cultural venues with beautiful Central Park and its nationally recognized Rose Garden; and the restored vaudevillian theater, Proctors, which recently underwent a multi-million dollar expansion and renovation to accommodate Broadway’s biggest shows.
+Most recently, in 2017, Rivers Resort & Casino at Mohawk Harbor opened its doors to the local community, bringing hundreds of jobs, as well as multiple restaurants, a banquet facility, and hotel.
+The entire Mohawk Harbor project has completely changed the look and feel of the area along the Mohawk River.

 Schenectady is a cornerstone in upstate New York’s Capital Region and is a short drive from its sister cities, Albany and Troy.
 Albany, the State Capitol, features the NY State Museum, historic institute, performing arts center, the Palace Theater and the Times Union Center.